lmacciomaretto/VBA---challenge/README.md

 # VBA---challenge

-This repository contains 3 Screenshoots (one screenshot per worksheet) and the correspondent VBA Script as a .vsb file of the assignment VBA -  challenge.
+This repository contains 3 Screenshoots (one .png per worksheet) and the correspondent VBA Script as a .vb file of the assignment VBA -  challenge.